appunite/mockery/README.md

 end
 ```

-#### Restrictions
+### Restrictions

 Global mock module doesn't have to contain every function exported by the original
 module, but it cannot contain a function which is not exported by the original
-module.<br>
+module.</br>
 It means that:

 * when you remove a function from the original module, you have to remove it from
   global mock module or Mockery will raise exception
 * when you change a function name in the original module, you have to change it in
   global mock module or Mockery will raise exception
 * when you change a function arity in the original module, you have to change it in
   global mock module or Mockery will raise exception

 ## Advanced examples